Infinite order decompositions of C$^*$-algebras: Infinite order decompositions

-Analogously, if we take the algebra $B(H)$ of all bounded linear operators on an arbitrary Hilbert space $H$ and if $\{q_i\}$ is an arbitrary maximal orthogonal set of minimal projections of the algebra $B(H)$, then $B(H)=\sum_{ij}^\oplus q_i B(H)q_j$ (see \cite{1}).
+Similarly, if we take the algebra $B(H)$ of all bounded linear operators on a Hilbert space $H$ and if $\{q_i\}$ is a maximal orthogonal set of minimal projections of the algebra $B(H)$, then $B(H)=\sum_{ij}^\oplus q_i B(H)q_j$ (see \cite{1}).